Rob Thomas (musician): Early life

+Career

 1993–1995: Formation of Matchbox 20

 In 1993, Thomas formed the band Tabitha's Secret.
 Brian Yale was the group's bass player.
 Paul Doucette earned a spot as drummer after answering an ad.
 Guitarists Jay Stanley and John Goff rounded out the band.
 The band was popular in the Orlando area, where they played in bars and nightclubs.
 Most of their songs were written by Thomas, including "3 A.M."
 This song, inspired by his time taking care of his mother, was the first that he had ever written and liked.
 In an effort to recreate that magic, his writing shifted to focus more on emotions inspired from his own life.

 Producer Matt Serletic heard them play and was intrigued.
 The band met him for an introductory meeting, but broke up before any contracts were signed.
 Thomas worried that he'd never get another chance for a recording contract.
 Thomas, Yale, and Doucette were still interested in working together, and Serletic introduced them to rhythm guitarist Adam Gaynor and lead guitarist Kyle Cook; together, they formed a new band, Matchbox 20.
-Serletic sent Thomas to vocal coach Jan Smith to learn how to refine his vocal power.
+Serletic sent Thomas to vocal coach Jan Smith to learn to sing better.

 The band recorded several demo tapes, with Serletic as their producer.
 Three radio stations in Orlando and Tampa added the songs to their rotations.
 Executives at Atlantic Records noticed that the songs were being requested frequently.
 Although the band sounded very green, executives thought the songs were good.
 The band was soon signed to Atlantic subsidiary Lava Records.